Omeo & District Football League

 Region of East Gippsland, Victoria, Australia.
-The ODFL has existed in some form since 1893, and operates under the auspices of the Victorian Country Football League (VCFL).
+The ODFNL has existed in some form since 1893, and operates under the auspices of the Victorian Country Football League (VCFL).
 The league is situated in an area with a small population, resulting in the league playing 16-a-side rather than the standard 18-a-side, and not fielding a reserve grade.

-Clubs involved in the ODFL are invited to field a men's senior football team and boys' junior (Under 16) football team, with girls up to 13 also being able to play in the junior football team.
+Clubs involved in the ODFNL are invited to field a men's senior football team and boys' junior (Under 16) football team, with girls up to 13 also being able to play in the junior football team.
 Clubs can also compete in a concurrent netball league, with women's senior netball teams at A and B levels, and girls' junior 17-and-under and 12-and-under netball teams; boys are permitted to compete in the netball teams up to 13 years of age.

 History

 The first recorded football competition in the upper Tambo Valley region, often referred to as the Omeo District, dates back to 1893.
 Other than short recesses resulting from the two World Wars, some type of official competition has continued uninterrupted from this time.
 In 1923 the competition was renamed the Omeo District Football League (ODFL), and it has continued with this name until the present day.

 Throughout most of its history the ODFL and its precedents has contained teams from the four main towns of the Omeo District, namely Benambra, Ensay, Omeo, and Swifts Creek.
 Up until around World War I, when the population of the region was significantly higher due to the lingering effects of the gold rushes, a team from the now minor locality of Cassilis (originally known as Long Gully) was also involved in most seasons and experienced considerable success.
 Records indicate other historical localities from the district also occasionally fielded teams, including Bindi, Glen Wills, Little River, Reedy Creek, and Tambo Crossing.
 Since 1893 Omeo, or its later incarnation as the merged Omeo-Benambra team, has competed in all but possibly two seasons, while Swifts Creek has never missed a season, making it one of the oldest continuously operating Australian Rules Football or general sporting clubs in the country.

 The league was named for Omeo, the largest town and traditionally the administrative centre of the region.
 The area was commonly referred to as the Omeo District, and existed as the independent local government Shire of Omeo, or Omeo Shire, until it was amalgamated with several other shires into the newly formed Shire of East Gippsland in 1994.

 In historical times the region was relatively isolated, with the remote 52 km section of the Omeo Highway (now the Great Alpine Road) between Ensay and Bruthen mainly unsealed and regularly impassable, especially during the winter months.
 This made the road slow to navigate, especially before readily available motorised transport became common.
 This was the reason for the historical governmental separation of the region despite its low population, and explained the need for the small isolated football league.